Boris Yeltsin: 1991: presidential election

-According to Gorbachev, Yeltsin kept the plans of the Belovezhskaya meeting in strict secrecy and the main goal of the dissolution of the Soviet Union was to get rid of Gorbachev, who by that time had started to recover his position after the events of August.
-Gorbachev has also accused Yeltsin of violating the people's will expressed in the referendum in which the majority voted to keep the Soviet Union united.
-On 12 December, the Supreme Soviet of the RSFSR ratified the Belavezha Accords and denounced the 1922 Union Treaty.
-It also recalled the Russian deputies from the Council of the Union, leaving that body without a quorum.
-While this is regarded as the moment that the largest republic of the Soviet Union had seceded, this is not technically the case.
-Russia appeared to take the line that it was not possible to secede from a country that no longer existed.

 On 17 December, in a meeting with Yeltsin, Gorbachev accepted the fait accompli and agreed to dissolve the Soviet Union.
 On 24 December, by mutual agreement of the other CIS states (which by this time included all of the remaining republics except Georgia), the Russian Federation took the Soviet Union's seat in the United Nations.
 The next day, Gorbachev resigned and handed the functions of his office to Yeltsin.
 On 26 December, the Council of the Republics, the upper house of the Supreme Soviet, voted the Soviet Union out of existence, thereby ending the world's oldest, largest and most powerful Communist state.
 Economic relations between the former Soviet republics were severely compromised.
-Millions of ethnic Russians found themselves in the newly formed foreign countries.
+Millions of ethnic Russians found themselves in newly formed foreign countries.

 Initially, Yeltsin promoted the retention of national borders according to the pre-existing Soviet state borders, although this left ethnic Russians as a majority in parts of northern Kazakhstan, eastern Ukraine, and areas of Estonia and Latvia.